 Probably, an MVP isn't a new term for you, however, it is very important to have a full understanding of what it is, to make a right, well considered decision choosing between fully-functioning and a Minimum Viable Product.

-In a simple phrase, an MVP meaning is a product, which includes minimum features, or one main feature.
+MVP mobile app development services help you test the viability of your idea.
+MVP meaning is a product, which includes minimum features, or one main feature.
 The prototype can be given to a user as a single product.
 Why we release it?
 Well, there are lots of reasons, and the main is that customers can start using it before the overall product appears.
-Thus, a user gets acquainted with the idea or concept of the future, more complex product and even can influence on its development process.
+Thus, a user gets acquainted with the idea or concept of the future, more complex product and even can influence on it's development process.
 How?
 Easily, a project owner collects users' feedbacks and proceeds them.
 Customers often write what functionality they would like to have in an app or a website and what features are useless in their opinion.
 So, the overall project is being built in accordance with the users' wishes and needs.
 In such a way, the product owner can create an app, which satisfies his and customers' requirements.

 Yet, lots of startupers are prejudiced against such development method.
 They are frightened that they won't be able to show the overall idea with an MVP model.
 It happens because of an information gap.
 When you think about launching a Minimum Viable Product, you should remember that there are lots of benefits for all.
 Before all else, let's find out why an MVP solution is so attractive for investors, and why MVP for Startups can become a springboard to success.